 Axiom is a very common term in both Physics and Mathematics.
 There are no approved axioms in physics, however, an axiom is something you believe to be true, but you can't assume everything is true in physics.
 Anexample of an obvious axiom is the principle of contradiction.
 It says that a statement and its opposite cannot both be true at the same time and place.
 For instance, when we throw a stone, the precise gravitation is not the same in every situation because the wind force against the falling stone can hamper the true value of gravitation.

 Modal is a proposed theory to explain particular phenomena.
 All the scientific statements stated by the scientists under the neutral conditions belong to modals.

 Concept of classical physics and modern physics

-Classical physics deals with what we see in the day to day life but modern physics needs high-level maths and an imaginary line of conceptualization.
-Modern physics encompasses the concepts and topics that started emerging mainly at the beginning of the twentieth century.
-Some of the topics under modern physics are the theory of relativity, quantum physics, astrophysics, nuclear physics, particle physics, and quantum field theory.
+Classical physics deals with what we see in day-to-day life while modern physics is one step beyond this.
+Modern physics is strongly based on the advanced-level maths with an ability to conceptualize the invisible things.
+This includes those concepts and principles that have emerged after the beginning of the 20th century.
+Some of the topics dealt under modern physics are the theory of relativity, quantum physics, astrophysics, nuclear physics, particle physics, and quantum field theory.

 Mention any 4 disciplines where the knowledge of physics is applicable.

 What is thermodynamics?

 Is your child struggling to understand the basics concepts of physics?
 Our home tutors can help your child.
 Book a qualified private tutor from Innoclazz Academy.
 We provide tutors for all boards, all subjects, all standards.
 Kindly register at home tutors in Bangalore.